kkrull/marmot/doc/decisions.md

 such as [`bubbletea`](https://github.com/charmbracelet/bubbletea), which raises the possibility of making `marmot` more interactive and easier to use.

-### Decisions
+### Decision

-- Sprout a new codebase written in Go, until it has enough features to replace the ZSH version.
+Sprout a new codebase written in Go, until it has enough features to replace the ZSH version.
-- Automate tests on core logic; e.g. "test from the middle".

 ## 07: Go package structure

 Developers will need a safe and effective way to add new entities and CLI commands, in order to add new features.
 Distinguishing core entities (e.g. repositories and categories) and behavior (e.g. categorizing Git repositories) from implementation details (e.g. interaction with the file system) minimizes the amount of existing code that has to be modified in order to add new entities.
-It also offers a practical means to distinguish test automation that is more highly rewarding (e.g. tests on invariants and core logic, which are easier to write and tend to last longer) from that which is somewhat less rewarding (e.g. tests on wiring and implementation details, which tend to be harder to write and are more readily thrown out).

 ### Decisions